top of page

 Y’all ever been outside when it’s snowing?
 When it’s raining my flesh everywhere?
 Maybe don’t think too hard about that.
 When the weather outside is frightful, it’s so easy to get lost.
 Things get buried as the landscape changes—but nothing actually goes away.
 So you better try your darndest to find it or it’ll be lost until spring.

-Now the secret to my very long life is that I live at the North Pole—no matter when in the year you visit, step out on those city sidewalks—in the air, there’s a feeling of Christmas.
+Now the secret to my very long life is that I live at the North Pole--no matter when in the year you visit, step out on those city sidewalks--busy sidewalks--in the air, there’s a feeling of Christmas.
 You can go to the meadow and build your own snowman, pretend he’s Parson Brown for all I care.

-My point is: I’ve lived a long time and I ain’t going nowhere until global warmin’ gets me.
-So I maybe got a week, so listen up: I wanna impart some wisdom to you youngins before I’m... neutralized.
+My point is: I’ve lived a long time and I ain’t goin nowhere until global warmin’ gets me.
+So I maybe got a week, so listen up.
+I wanna impart some wisdom to you youngins before I’m... neutralized.

 That's the end of the excerpt!
 If you want to read more from this play, go over to the plays page on this website.
 If you want to check out more monologues by Peter Fenton, there are a few on the blog.